Raymond James Analysts Give Nutrien (NYSE:NTR) a $95.00 Price Target

-Nutrien (NYSE:NTR) has been assigned a $95.00 price target by stock analysts at Raymond James in a report issued on Wednesday, BayStreet.CA reports.
-The brokerage presently has an “outperform” rating on the stock.
-Raymond James’ price target would suggest a potential upside of 27.21% from the company’s previous close.
+Nutrien (NYSE:NTR) has been given a $95.00 price target by investment analysts at Raymond James in a research note issued on Tuesday, BayStreet.CA reports.
+The firm presently has an “outperform” rating on the stock.
+Raymond James’ price target would suggest a potential upside of 25.36% from the company’s current price.

-NTR has been the topic of several other reports.
-Barclays set a $84.00 price target on Nutrien and gave the stock an “overweight” rating in a report on Monday, January 10th.
-Zacks Investment Research downgraded Nutrien from a “strong-buy” rating to a “hold” rating and set a $80.00 price target for the company. in a report on Tuesday, January 4th.
-Royal Bank of Canada set a $85.00 price target on Nutrien in a report on Tuesday, January 4th.
-Stifel Nicolaus set a $85.00 price objective on Nutrien in a research note on Thursday, January 20th.
-Finally, Mizuho increased their price objective on Nutrien from $75.00 to $87.00 and gave the stock a “neutral” rating in a report on Tuesday.
-Five analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
-According to MarketBeat.com, the stock presently has an average rating of “Buy” and an average price target of $79.47.
+A number of other equities research analysts have also weighed in on the company.
+Barclays raised their price objective on Nutrien from $84.00 to $92.00 and gave the company an “overweight” rating in a research note on Friday.
+Zacks Investment Research lowered Nutrien from a “strong-buy” rating to a “hold” rating and set a $80.00 target price for the company. in a research report on Tuesday, January 4th.
+Atlantic Securities upgraded Nutrien from an “underweight” rating to a “neutral” rating and lifted their target price for the stock from $68.00 to $79.00 in a research report on Friday.
+Stifel Nicolaus set a $85.00 target price on Nutrien in a research report on Thursday, January 20th.
+Finally, Piper Sandler assumed coverage on Nutrien in a research report on Thursday, December 16th.
+They issued a “neutral” rating and a $80.00 target price for the company.
+Six investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Nutrien presently has an average rating of “Buy” and a consensus target price of $81.50.

 Nutrien Ltd. is a crop nutrient company, which engages in the production and distribution of products for agricultural, industrial, and feed customer.
 It operates through the following segments: Retail, Potash, Nitrogen, and Phosphate.
 The Retail segment distributes crop nutrients, crop protection products, seed, and merchandise.